 AIM: Enhance quilting knowledge, preserve this art form, exchange ideas and methods, and participate in community projects.

 The Durham Trillium Quilters Guild meets the second Monday of every month, from September through June.
-For the 2021-2022 guild year, virtual meetings are planned due to COVID-19 restrictions.
+For the 2022-2023 guild year, in-person meetings will resume with virtual meetings planned for 3 winter months.
+Virtual meetings will be resumed if required due to COVID-19 restrictions.

-Until COVID-19 restrictions allow, we will continue to get together virtually using Zoom.
-Meeting invitations will be sent via email to members prior to each meeting.
+The guild will resume in-person meetings in September of 2022, although we plan to have 3 of the winter meetings virtually in 2023.
+For virtual meetings, meeting invitations will be sent via email to members prior to each meeting.
 The following is our schedule for our guild presentations:

 Our program is dynamic and we offer a great variety of guest speakers to enlighten, entertain, and inspire your creativity.
 Come see what we have to offer!